cloudfoundry-attic/cf-openstack-validator/README.md

 ssh-keygen -t rsa -b 4096 -N "" -f cf-validator.rsa_id
 ```
   * Upload the generated public key to OpenStack as `cf-validator`

+### Environment

+The validator runs on Mac and Linux.
+Please ensure that the following list is installed on the Linux system
+where the validator is executed:

+* make
+* gcc
+* zlib1g-dev
+* libssl-dev
+* ssh

+To run on Mac the `Xcode` command line tools have to be installed.

 # Usage